 New Hampshire long term care insurance is available from several well respected insurance companies.
 We compare these companies to find you the best protection at the lowest cost.
-Here is a list of long term care insurance companies offering coverage in New Hampshire:
+Here is a list of long term care insurance companies in New Hampshire:

 Request New Hampshire LTC Insurance Quotes!

 We’ve specialized in long term care planning since 1990.
 We give you professional, unbiased advice to help you decide if Long Term Care Insurance is right for your situation.
 Our independent representatives shop all the major long term care insurance providers in New Hampshire and give you:

 - Price comparisons customized for your specific needs from respected companies like Mutual of Omaha, Transamerica, Lincoln Financial, LifeSecure and others.
 We also provide detailed comparisons to the AARP LTC insurance offering.

 - Benefit comparisons of each insurance company’s policy.
 This comparison examines both the similarities and differences of each long term care plan.

 - Financial stability reviews of each long term care insurance provider’s financial ratings, asset base and claims paying experience.

 1. 2019 U.S. Department of Health and Human Services (www.longtermcare.acl.gov), site accessed 06/12/2019

 2. Cost of Care Survey 2018 (Genworth.com), site accessed 6/12/2019